gearglow/ReptiliaWithATwist/The List.md

 "I think we all want to know, Ellie," Rita began. "_How?_"

 Elysia grinned as Luna and Hermione giggled.
 "Ellerby & Spudmore make a good broom," she understated.
-"I just took the limiter off and took a few steps to mitigate the G-forces.
+"I just took the limiter off and took a few steps to mitigate the maneuvering stresses -- the muggles call those 'G-forces,' G for gravitational.
 My trousers, for instance, are charmed to tighten during intense maneuvering to keep the blood in my brain instead of pooling in my legs.
 It's a muggle fighter pilot trick, actually."

 "Muggles can fly that fast?"
 Rita asked incredulously.